 Footprints from an animal in the nature reserve

-After the hike and taking photos of all the different icefalls, we headed to the campfire spots, where we sat at an open wilderness hut and had sausages with Lappish bread and mustard and roasted marshmallows for dessert.
+After finishing the trail and taking photos of all the different icefalls, we headed to the campfire spots, where we sat at an open wilderness hut and had sausages with Lappish bread and mustard and roasted marshmallows for dessert.

 It wasn’t a particularly difficult hike, but it is definitely a heart-pumper, so you’ll want to be in decent shape for it!

 If you want to book the same tour that I did, I definitely recommend it!
-You can book here:
+You can book here either either Get Your Guide or Viator.

 Tips for Visiting Korouoma Canyon